 Center for Science and Technology Policy Research

-Bill Travis is Director of the Center for Science and Technology Policy Research and also an Associate Professor of Geography at the University of Colorado-Boulder.
+Bill Travis is an Associate Professor of Geography at the University of Colorado-Boulder and was Director of the Center for Science and Technology Policy Research from 2008-2013.
 His teaching and research focus on human behavior in the environment, including studies of the human dimensions of climate change, land use and the interaction of people and ecosystems.
 His current projects examine social response to extreme climate change, and persistent fallacies in how humans understand nature and react to natural processes.
-Please visit Bill's departmental homepage.
+Please visit Bill's Geography departmental homepage.

 Travis, W. R., and Z. Johnson, 2013.
 Tracking Socioeconomic Impacts of Drought with Rapid Analytics and Dashboards.
 Western Water Assessment White Paper.